Dad dot info

 Free online course for separated parents

-Periods… if you live with your girls then they are a fact of life… so why in 2020 are so many Dads still uncomfortable talking tampons?
+If you live with girls then periods are a fact of life, so why are so many dads still uncomfortable talking tampons?
+Here’s how to talk to your daughter about periods.

 b2ap3_thumbnail_critical-days-4924460_640.jpg

-Sometimes as a parent you just have to bite the bullet and have conversations that make you really uncomfortable and perhaps unsurprisingly for many Dads the period chat is still too easy to avoid.
+Sometimes as a parent you just have to bite the bullet and have conversations that make you really uncomfortable.
+Perhaps unsurprisingly for many dads the period chat is still too easy to avoid.
 A survey carried out by social enterprise Hey Girls discovered that out of the 1,500 men it interviewed, only 41% felt comfortable talking to their children about periods, and that one in three thought they are unprepared to have that conversation.
 If you have girls at home and they are around 12 (or even as young as 9) then they are going to start menstruating, so if you haven’t started talking already then you need to.

 Do YOU know what this is?